hayden-donnelly/programming-problems/flipper/README.md

 # Flipper
+Problem is from the Canadian Computing Competition's online grader.\
+Time limit: 1 seconds.\
+All test cases passed.

 ## Problem Descripion
 You are trying to pass the time while at the optomotrist.
 You notice there is a grid of four numbers: